tomekregulski/fieldist-back-end/README.md

 # Additional Goals for Development

 The further development of this project will be guided by the development of the related front ends, as well as continuous revision toward efficiency and performance optimization.
+Additionally, we will soon be implementing proper role-based protection for all endpoints.

 # Installation and Contribution